JasperFx/jasper/documentation/documentation/messaging/publishing/invoke.md

 Today that pretty well means using the loopback transport, but before too long the <[linkto:documentation/messaging/transports/durable]> will be usable locally as well for persistent queueing in this case.
 See [this GitHub issue](https://github.com/JasperFx/jasper/issues/179) to track the progress.

+## Enqueue to a Specific Worker Queue

+If you want to enqueue a message locally to a specific worker queue, you can use this syntax:

+<[sample:IServiceBus.Enqueue-to-specific-worker-queue]>

+See <[linkto:documentation/messaging/handling/workerqueues]> for more information about worker queues.